 In investment language, risk = volatility, and since risk and return are linked, if you wait until there’s less volatility, you’ll reduce your expected return.

 Here’s how it works – when there’s bad news, the market prices in the higher risk by only being willing to pay less for a share and that’s why the value goes down.
-Once the risk has subsided or reduced, the market will price-in the lower risk by paying higher prices and the discount will be gone and you’ll end up buying at a higher price, resulting in an opportunity cost of missing out on cheap stocks and the enormous gains that eventually follow in the recovery.
+Once the risk has subsided or reduced, the market will price-in the lower risk by requiring a higher price to purchase stocks, and the discount will be gone.
+You’ll end up buying at a higher price, resulting in an opportunity cost of missing out on cheap stocks and the enormous gains that eventually follow in the recovery.

 This is what I mean by risk and return being linked.
 If you wait until the risk is gone you’ve also waited until the return is gone.
 For funds currently invested, it feels wrong to leave it invested when the market is crashing and every bone in your body wants to sell, but if you sell out to sit out of the market until the risk is gone, you’ll have sold out after the price fell and bought back in after the price went up, resulting in a permanent loss compared to just leaving it invested.